MS0C54073/muzoprof/README.md

 ## About Me (Project AIM)

-This project is a dynamic and interactive personal portfolio website , I am an IT Professional, Software Engineer, and AI Enthusiast.
+This project is a dynamic and interactive personal portfolio website , I am an IT Professional, Software Developer, and AI Enthusiast.
 It's designed to showcase a comprehensive overview of my skills, projects, and professional experience.

 Key features of this website include:
 -   **AI-Powered Translations**: The entire site can be translated into multiple languages in real-time using Google's generative AI.